chappy84/grumpy-phpunit/introduction.markdown

 # Introduction
-When I wrote my book "The Grumpy Programmer's Guide To Building Testable PHP Applications", my goal was to teach people how to write code that you could easily test.
+When I wrote my book "The Grumpy Programmer's Guide To Building Testable Applications In PHP" my goal was to teach people how to write code that you could easily test.
 My reasoning was that there was lots of information available on how to use testing tools.